 Key Takeaways

-• Guest posting for SEO still works — but the version that works looks almost nothing like what most agencies sell under that label.
-Google has been explicitly targeting low-quality guest posts as a distinct violation category since 2021, with enforcement tightening in the December 2024 and October 2025 spam updates.
+- Guest posting for SEO still works — but the version that works looks almost nothing like what most agencies sell under that label.
+Google has been narrowing the definition since the July 2021 link spam update, with major enforcement steps in December 2022, December 2024, August 2025, and March 2026.

-• 46% of SEOs currently use digital PR and 44% use guest posting.
+- 46% of SEOs currently use digital PR and 44% use guest posting.
 Adoption is almost identical.
-Performance ratings aren't — digital PR advocates outnumber guest posting advocates roughly 2 to 1 when SEOs are asked which method delivers the best results.
+Performance ratings aren't — digital PR advocates outnumber guest posting advocates roughly 2 to 1 when SEOs are asked which method delivers their best results.

-• Guest posting's three real strengths are anchor text control, niche blog targeting, and predictable per-link cost.
+- Guest posting's three real strengths are anchor text control, niche blog targeting, and topic and angle control.
 Nothing else favors it over editorial placement.

-• The highest-leverage 2026 approach: digital PR as the primary authority engine, with targeted guest posting or link insertions layered in only where page-level anchor control or niche relevance matters.
+- The highest-leverage 2026 approach: digital PR as the primary authority engine, with targeted guest posting or link insertions layered in only where page-level anchor control, niche relevance, or message control matters.

 Guest posting for SEO has been declared dead every year since roughly 2014.
 It's still not dead.
 But it has changed enough that the current effective version barely resembles what most link building agencies package and sell under the guest posting label.